vojtapolasek/vojtux/Readme.md

 - file associations are modified so that audio files open in VLC

-- Festival is enabled with Czech voice, however it behaves strangely on physical hardware

 - /etc/systemd/system.conf is modified to speed up shutdown

-- Selinux policiy is set to permissive
+- Selinux policy is set to permissive

 - Slick greeter is replaced with Lightdm GTK greeter because of problems with Orca not starting after login